Here We Go!

 One still spinning.

-Pictures everywhere.
+Pictures taken.

 On the sideline—